 You may wonder why HairMax does not stick with RegrowMD and get rid of Laser 272 Powerflex Cap.
 The problem is that it can't do this, because it will put it in direct competition with other brands like Redrestore, illumiflow or Kiierr, which it can't win as those brands have much lower overheads cost and can sell the product for much lower prices.

-RegrowMD's price is about $150 to $200 more expensive than several other similar products.
-It does have some advantages in the battery, the additional Biolight Comfort inner liner for comfortable wearing and more reasonable satisfaction guarantee.
+RegrowMD's price is about $200 more expensive than several other similar products.
+It has some advantages over some other brands in the battery, the additional Biolight Comfort inner liner for comfortable wearing and more reasonable satisfaction guarantee.
 It is backed by a very reputable company.
 But do not expect magic results from the use of LLLT device like RegrowMD alone.

 To ensure the best results, it is best use it with minoxidil and/or finasteride product.
 Keep in mind that LLLT is only FDA cleared (meaning it is safe to market) but NOT approved for hair regrowth like minoxidil and finasteride.